 Marijuana Prohibition in Missouri Costs $149 Million Annually

-Marijuana legalization in Missouri will produce $149 million annually in combined savings and revenue for the state according to an economic analysis co-authored by Harvard Economist Dr. Jeffrey Miron.
+Marijuana legalization in Missouri will produce $149 million annually in combined savings and revenue for the state according to a new economic analysis co-authored by Harvard Economist Dr. Jeffrey Miron.

 Harvard economist, Dr. Jeffrey Miron, co-author of the new study, states that "The savings to Missouri's state and local governments from marijuana legalization consists of three main components: the reduction in expenditures by police from eliminating marijuana-related arrests; the reduction in spending on prosecution and judicial resources; and the reduction in spending on jails and prisons as well as probation and parole.
 In addition to these savings, marijuana legalization would allow taxation of commerce in production and sale of marijuana which are currently tax free."